Ramen price-fixing class action headed for U.S. trial

 In a 59-page decision, Orrick said there was “ample (although hotly disputed) evidence” that the defendants conspired to fix ramen prices in South Korea.

-Though calling it was a “much closer question,” Orrick found sufficient evidence that this alleged conspiracy affected ramen prices in the United States, including ramen made there.
+Although calling it a “much closer question,” Orrick found sufficient evidence that this alleged conspiracy affected ramen prices in the United States, including ramen made there.

 “That there may have been minor differences (according to plaintiffs) between the products destined for the U.S. market and destined elsewhere does not, on this record, make the products so fundamentally different that the differences undermine plaintiffs’ ability to sue,” Orrick wrote.